srikanth-madiri/Class_central_crawler/README.md

 $ scrapy crawl subjects -o file_name.json

---the complete scrapped data is written into "file_name.json" file which which gives you a json formatted data
+--the complete scrapped data is written into "file_name.json" file which gives you a json formatted data